Dear Sophie: Can I transfer my H-1B to a startup I founded? – TechCrunch

 Other things to keep in mind

 There are no restrictions on the number of hours an individual on an H-1B must work.
-An H-1B position can be full-time or part-time or involve working just a few hours a week.
+An H-1B position can be full time or part time or involve working just a few hours a week.
 Take a listen to my podcast on best practices for submitting a strong H-1B petition.

 Concurrent H-1B employment can last as long as the original H-1B with your large tech employer.
 If you want to remain permanently in the United States, you or one of the companies sponsoring your H-1B should apply for a green card at least a year before your sixth year on the H-1B.
 (If you apply for a green card before your sixth year on an H-1B, the sponsoring employer can continue to extend your H-1B beyond six years until you receive your green card so you don’t have to leave the United States to apply at a U.S. embassy in your home country).